armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.deployment/tasks.before.cleanupArtifacts.md

 ---
-title: "cleanupArtifacts"
+title: "spinnaker.deployment.tasks.before.cleanupArtifacts"
-linkTitle: "cleanupArtifacts"
+linkTitle: "spinnaker.deployment.tasks.before.cleanupArtifacts"
 description: "Used by policies to affect the ‘Cleanup Artifacts’ task for actions deployment changes triggered from the ‘Clusters’, ‘Load Balancers’ or ‘Firewalls’ tab, as opposed to by executing a pipeline."
 weight: 5
 ---

-The full package name is `spinnaker.deployment.tasks.before.cleanupArtifacts`.
+The full package name sent to OPA is `spinnaker.deployment.tasks.before.cleanupArtifacts`.
+The keys below are children of this path.

 ## Example Payload